Glowing Beach in Goa: When & Where to See Bioluminescence in 2026

 Dolphin Spotting Near Colva & Betalbatim

-Morning dolphin cruises are among the most magical things to do in Goa, especially during Goa in December, when the seas are calm.
+Morning dolphin cruises are among the most magical things to do in Goa, especially during Goa in January and February, when the seas are calm.
 It’s a serene contrast to nightlife and pairs beautifully with a glowing-wave experience at Betalbatim.

 Explore Majorda’s Cafés & Local Bakeries